Venezuela's Chavez names Maduro vice-president

 Other ambitious opposition leaders of his 40-something generation, like Zulia Governor Pablo Perez or former Caracas District Mayor Leopoldo Lopez, may be sizing up their own chances at a 2018 presidential bid.

-An opportunity could come sooner should Chavez’s cancer recur and force him out of office.
+An opportunity could come sooner should Chavez’s cancer reappear and force him out of office.
 That would trigger a new election if it happened in the first four years of his six-year term.
-Chavez has ruled Venezuela since 2009.
+Chavez, 58, has ruled Venezuela since 1999.

 Capriles, who has avoided mentioning Chavez’s recent battles with two cancerous tumors beyond wishing him good health and a long life, has dropped plenty of hints that he plans to remain the opposition’s driving force.

 “I am going to continue going around Venezuela.
-There are lots of places I was unable to visit,” he said, referring to the grueling campaign of hundreds of visits to villages, towns and cities around the huge South American nation.
+There are lots of places I was unable to visit,” he said of his grueling campaign of hundreds of visits to villages, towns and cities.

 “I left my heart on the road, and I’ll do it again ... .
 No one is unbeatable.”